SawEmOff44/VeloMind/PHASE2_STATUS.md

 # PHASE 2 STATUS UPDATE: Real-Time Intelligence Engine

-## 🎉 Major Progress: 60% Complete
+## 🎉 **PHASE 2: 100% COMPLETE!**

-We've successfully implemented the core intelligence engine that transforms VeloMind from a data display app into a **real-time cycling coach** that analyzes the route ahead and provides personalized, fitness-based pacing recommendations.
+We've successfully implemented the complete intelligence engine that transforms VeloMind from a data display app into a **real-time cycling coach** with full Apple Watch integration.

 ---